inertiajs/inertia-phoenix/README.md

 Validation errors follow some specific conventions to make wiring up with Inertia's form helpers seamless.
 The `errors` prop is managed by this library and is always included in the props object for Inertia components.
 (When there are no errors, the `errors` prop will be an empty object).

 The `assign_errors` function is how you tell Inertia what errors should be represented on the front-end.
-You can either pass an `Ecto.Changeset` struct or a bare map to the `assign_errors` function.
+By default, you can either pass an `Ecto.Changeset` struct or a bare map to the `assign_errors` function.
+For other error data types, you may implement the `Inertia.Errors` protocol (see the `Inertia.Errors` module docs for more information).

 ```elixir
 def update(conn, params) do